Ambrosia Anderson: High school

 Anderson was born in Colorado Springs, Colorado and attended Thomas B. Doherty High School in Colorado Springs.

 Collegiate career

-A 2006 graduate of Brigham Young University, Anderson appeared in 120 games and averaged 10.7 ppg and 5.3 rpg during her career with the Cougars.
-As a senior in 2006, Ambrosia led BYU in both scoring (18.7 ppg) and rebounding (7.4 rpg) in 2005-2006.
+A 2006 graduate of Brigham Young University (BYU), Anderson appeared in 120 games and averaged 10.7 ppg and 5.3 rpg during her career with the Cougars.
+As a senior in 2005–06, Ambrosia led BYU in both scoring (18.7 ppg) and rebounding (7.4 rpg).
 In the Mountain West Conference, Anderson ranked second in scoring average and third in rebounding.
 She was also seventh in the conference in three-point percentage (.364) and fourth in defensive rebounds per game (5.47).
 Ambrosia was named the Mountain West Conference (MWC) Co-Player of the Year and All-MWC First Team in 2006.
-She also became one of only 18 players in BYU women’s basketball history to score more than 1,000 point points.
+She also became one of only 18 players in BYU women’s basketball history to score more than 1,000 points.
 In 2006, she was also named a Kodak All-American Honorable Mention.